Patricia Clarke (historian)

-Mary Patricia Clarke (born 30 July 1926) is a writer, historian and former journalist who now writes about nineteenth century women in Australia.
+Mary Patricia Clarke (30 July 1926 – 9 March 2026) was an Australian writer, historian and journalist who wrote about 19th century women in Australia.

 Early life and education

-Clarke was born in Alphington, Melbourne to John L. Ryan, a teacher, and Annie T. Ryan (nee McSweeney).
+Clarke was born in Alphington, Melbourne on 30 July 1926, to John L. Ryan, a teacher, and Annie T. Ryan (nee McSweeney).
 She was educated in Melbourne until the family moved to Sale where she went to secondary school and then at the University of Melbourne.

 Career

 Clarke worked as a journalist at the Australian News and Information Bureau in Melbourne and Canberra, for the Australian Broadcasting Corporation in the Press Gallery, Parliament House, Canberra, as journalist and editor for Maxwell Newton Publications and as Editor of Publications for the National Capital Development Commission.
 She has published numerous books about women in Australian history, with a particular interest in female journalists.

-Clarke is an honorary fellow of the Australian Academy of the Humanities, fellow of the Federation of the Australian Historical Societies and awardee of a Medal of the Order of Australia for contributions to literature on Australian history.
+She was an honorary fellow of the Australian Academy of the Humanities, fellow of the Federation of the Australian Historical Societies and awardee of a Medal of the Order of Australia for contributions to literature on Australian history.

+Death

+Clarke died in Canberra on 9 March 2026, at the age of 99.